Liverpool Cathedral: Background

 Looking back after an interval of sixty years, it is difficult to realise that any other decision was even possible.
 With the exception of Durham, no English cathedral is so well placed to be seen to advantage both from a distance and from its immediate vicinity.
 That such a site, convenient to yet withdrawn from the centre of the city … dominating the city and clearly visible from the river, should have been available is not the least of the many strokes of good fortune which have marked the history of the cathedral.

 Fund-raising began, and new enabling legislation was passed by Parliament.
 The Liverpool Cathedral Act 1902 (2 Edw.
 7. c. ccxxxi) authorised the purchase of the site and the building of a cathedral, with the proviso that as soon as any part of it opened for public worship, St Peter's Church should be demolished and its site sold to provide the endowment of the new cathedral's chapter.
 St Peter's place as Parish Church of Liverpool would be taken by the existing church of St Nicholas near the Pier Head.
-St Peter's Church closed in 1919, and was finally demolished in 1922.
+St Peter's Church closed in 1919, and was demolished in 1922.